What are Study Days?

 The next Study Day

-We are very pleased to announce that our next Study Day will be held on Tuesday 13th January and will be titled Photography: the big picture.
+We are very pleased to announce that our next Study Day will be held on Friday 22nd May and will be titled Istanbul: city of faith, power and beauty.

 Timetable